The author is a guitarist and bassist with over 35 years of experience as a musician.

 But as you get older something interesting happens.
 People who love music, and gave up on it to pursue other careers, start to come back and relearn their instruments.
 In some cases, they even start performing again.
 Except this time they aren’t trying to conquer the world.
 They are just playing because they love it.

-Life after thirty, for a guitarist, really is the golden years, and the perfect time to get into music.
+Life after 30, for a guitarist, really is the golden years, and the perfect time to get into music.

 Maybe you’ve survived an illness, been through a divorce, beaten a bad habit or maybe you just feel like it’s time for a change.
 I’ll tell you the same thing I tell every adult who says they want to learn to play guitar: You can do it if you really want to, and you’ll never regret it.